sharovatov/teamlead/articles/github-effect_en.md

 Git is a great instrument to show the thoughts process evolution in time.
 Revising how your thought process evolves is an essential part of self-reflection.

-Many times re-reading my articles I was noticing that things could have been formulated differently, easier to understand.
+Many times re-reading my articles, I noticed that I could formulate things differently, easier to understand.

 Another benefit of making the thought process public is that the articles are of more value for the hiring managers than any CV.